Enova is like no other energy company in Australia.

 It’s not only a renewable energy retailer – it’s also a social enterprise with a not-for-profit arm, Enova Community.

-Under this unique business model 50% of net profits (after tax and reinvestment) generated by the retail arm, Enova Energy, is used to fund Enova Community, which is also a registered charity.
+Under this unique business model 50% of net profits (after tax and reinvestment) generated by the retail arm, Enova Energy, will be used to fund Enova Community and be redirected back into community.

 * Reduce carbon emissions